 Backstreet Grill

-If you are a healthy food lover, then Backstreet Grill is your perfect destination.
-They serve fresh ingredients since they always look for top-notch quality dinner.
+If you love healthy food, Backstreet Grill is your perfect destination.
+They serve fresh ingredients and always strive for top-notch quality dinner.
 We also recommend the steakhouse and grill dishes.
 To enjoy your favourite dish for dinner, just head to 15 Stanley Street, Richmond Hill St, Port Elizabeth, from Tuesday through Saturday from 5:00 PM to 10:00 PM.

 Muse Restaurant